mageplaza/magento-2-google-recaptcha/README.md

-# Magento 2 Google reCAPTCHA extension
+# Magento 2 Google reCAPTCHA Free Extension

 **Google reCAPTCHA extension** for Magento keeps abusive activities away.
 By creating a human-friendly shield, bots will be not allowed to access your admin panel and your store, while humans can pass through with ease.